3outeille/dvc-get-started-mnist/README.md

 hardcoded in the current version, but this may change in a later iteration.
 Almost all capabilities of these scripts can be modified with the options in `params.yaml`

-- `src/prepare.py`: Reads the raw dataset files in `data/raw/` and converts to NumPy format.
-As the MNIST dataset contains train and test sets, this script can remix and split them if needed.
+- `src/prepare.py`: Reads the raw dataset files from `data/raw/` in _IDX3_ format and converts to NumPy format.
+As the MNIST dataset already contains train and test sets, this script can remix and split them if needed.
 The output files are stored in `data/prepared/`.